-- Transportation between the recipient's place of residence and the ADHC center at the beginning and end of the program day - The cost of transportation is included in the rate paid to ADHC centers.
-The recipient and his/her family may choose to transport the recipient to the ADHC center.
-Transportation provided by the recipient's family is not a reimbursable service;
+- Transportation between the beneficiary's place of residence and the ADHC center at the beginning and end of the program day - The cost of transportation is included in the rate paid to ADHC centers.
+The beneficiary and his/her family may choose to transport the beneficiary to the ADHC center.
+Transportation provided by the beneficiary's family is not a reimbursable service;

-NOTE: An ADHC center may serve a person residing outside of the ADHCs licensed region, however, transportation by the ADHC center is not required.
+NOTE: An ADHC center may serve a person residing outside of the ADHCs licensed region.
+However, transportation by the ADHC center is not required.

-• Transportation to and from medical and social activities when the recipient is accompanied by ADHC center staff.
+• Transportation to and from medical and social activities when the beneficiary is accompanied by ADHC center staff.